 - In a large development, the individual Scrum team must guarantee higher planning reliability than in an autonomous environment.
 Planning reliability must be bought with a buffer.
 This is the first application for the HIP Sprint.

 - All Scrum teams are involved in a rough planning of the cadence of 3-4 months, defining “objectives”, i.e. goals they consider achievable and “stretch objectives”, i.e. things that will only be achieved under optimal conditions.
-The Scrum teams prepare for this big joint planning meeting, that is the second goal of the HIP Sprint
+Scrum teams prepare for this big joint planning meeting, which is the second goal of the HIP Sprint